bpinheiro/javabytetools/README.md

 # javabytetools

 Working with bytes on java can be easy and funny.
+Ok i know java has a ByteBuffer class but this implementation is simpler

 ## Usage